glin/reactable/README.md

   minRows = 1,           # Minimum number of rows to show striped = TRUE,        # Zebra-stripe rows?
-  highlight = TRUE,      # Highlight rows on hover? pivotBy = NULL,        # Optional vector of column names to pivot by columns = NULL         # Optional named list of column definitions )
+  highlight = TRUE,      # Highlight rows on hover? groupBy = NULL,        # Optional vector of column names to group by columns = NULL         # Optional named list of column definitions )
 ```